-If the provisions of this Clause Twelve are not complied, the Board of Directors may resolve, among others, the following actions (i) to reverse the executed transactions, with mutual restitution between the parties, where possible, and without breaching the provisions of the Ley del Mercado de Valores, or (ii) to transfer the Shares subject of the acquisition to an interested third party approved by the Board of Directors, at the minimum reference price that the Board of Directors may determine.
+If the provisions of this Clause Twelve are not complied with, the Board of Directors may resolve, among others, the following actions (i) to reverse the executed transactions, with mutual restitution between the parties, where possible, and without breaching the provisions of the Ley del Mercado de Valores, or (ii) to transfer the Shares subject of the acquisition to an interested third party approved by the Board of Directors, at the minimum reference price that the Board of Directors may determine.

-The provisions of this Clause shall not be applicable to (i) the acquisitions or transfers of Shares by probate, whether by inheritance or legacy, or (ii) the acquisition or transfer of Shares, or any agreement or settlement, (1) by the Person or Persons having, jointly, Control of the Company or Significant Influence in the Company, immediately prior to the date on which this Clause is adopted by the company, (2) by any legal person, trust or its equivalent entity, vehicle, entity, company, or other form of economic or commercial partnership, whether it legally exists or not, under the Control of the Person or Persons in question referred to in subsection (1) above, (3) by probate of the Person or Persons referred to by subsection (1) above, (4) by the lineal ascendants or descendants up to the third degree of the Person or Persons referred to by subsection (1) above, (5) by the Person or Persons referred to by subsection (1) above, (5) by the Person or Persons referred to by subsection (1) above, (5) by the Person or Persons referred to by subsection (1) above, where they acquire Shares of any company, trust or equivalent entity, vehicle, entity, company, form of economic or commercial partnership, whether they legally exist or not, of any nature, and organized under the laws of any jurisdiction, ascendants or descendants referred to by subsections (3) or (4) above, and (6) by the Company or its Subsidiaries, or by trusts created by the Company or its Subsidiaries, or by any other

-Person Controlled by the Company or by its Subsidiaries, or (iii) the transfer to a trust of control or option for employees, or similar vehicle by the shareholders.
+The provisions of this Clause shall not be applicable to (i) the acquisitions or transfers of Shares by probate, whether by inheritance or legacy, or (ii) the acquisition or transfer of Shares, or any agreement or settlement, (1) by the Person or Persons jointly holding Control of the Company or Significant Influence in the Company, immediately prior to the date on which this Clause is adopted by the company, (2) by any legal person, trust or its equivalent, vehicle, entity, company, or other form of economic or commercial partnership, whether legally existing or not, under the Control of the Person or Persons in question referred to in subsection (1) above, (3) by probate of the Person or Persons referred to in subsection (1) above, (5) by the Person or Persons referred to in subsection (1) above, where they acquire Shares of any company, trust or its equivalent, vehicle, entity, company, form of economic or commercial partnership, whether legally existing or not, of any nature, and organized under the laws of any jurisdiction, ascendants or descendants referred to in subsections (3) or (4) above, and (6) by the Company or its Subsidiaries, or by trusts created by the Company or its Subsidiaries, or by any other Person Controlled by the Company or by its Subsidiaries, or (iii) the transfer to a trust of control or option for employees, or similar vehicle by the shareholders.

-The Provisions of this Clause Twelve shall be applied in addition to the laws and general provisions on mandatory acquisitions of securities in the markets in which the Shares or other securities issued in relation to such Shares or rights arising therefrom are listed; if this Clause contravenes, in whole or in part, such laws or general provisions, the provisions of the law or general provisions on mandatory acquisitions of securities shall apply.
+The Provisions of this Clause Twelve shall be applied in addition to the laws and general provisions on mandatory acquisitions of securities in the markets in which the Shares or other securities issued in relation to such Shares or rights arising therefrom are listed; in case this Clause contravenes, in whole or in part, such laws or general provisions, the provisions of the law or general provisions on mandatory acquisitions of securities shall apply.

-This Clause Twelve shall be registered in the Registro Público de Comercio of the registered office of the Company and it shall expressly refer to the provisions therein in the share certificates representing the capital of the Company, so it may be opposable to any third party.
+This Clause Twelve shall be registered in the Public Registry of Commerce of the registered office of the Company, and the provisions set forth therein shall be expressly referred to in the share certificates representing the capital of the Company, to be valid before any third party.

-This Clause Twelve may only be eliminated from the Bylaws or amended by favorable resolution of the shareholders holding, at least, 85% (eighty-five percent) of the Shares outstanding at the time the elimination or amendment in question is approved and provided that the shareholders holding, at least, 85% (eighty-five percent) of the Shares outstanding at the time of the vote did not vote against the elimination or amendment.
+This Clause Twelve may only be eliminated from the Bylaws or amended by favorable resolution of the shareholders of at least 85% (eighty-five percent) of the Shares outstanding at the time the elimination or amendment in question is approved, and provided that the shareholders of at least 5% (five percent) of the Shares outstanding at the time of the vote did not vote against such elimination or amendment.